 Say you're trying to answer a practice essay.
-First, do your best to arrive at a complete outline or answer as best you can.
+First, arrive at a complete outline or answer with your best effort.

 Maybe you got down a skeletal outline of the issues and rules.
 But maybe you have a feeling there's more to it than what you've written down.
 Maybe you have no idea where to even begin!
 That's OK (for now).
+Your best now is enough, even if your future best will be better.

 At this point, you might try one of few things: (1) Go back to your outline to figure out the issue or rule.
 (2) Look at the model or sample answer.
-(3) Keep racking your brain to look for the light at the end of the tunnel, take a break, walk around, let it "marinate" and come back to it later (reinventing the wheel).
+(3) Keep racking your brain to look for the light at the end of the tunnel, take a break, walk around, let it

+"marinate" and come back to it later (reinventing the wheel, costing unnecessary time and mental work).
 (4) Ignore and move on.